DAINTINESS-Group/DelianCubeEngine/README.md

 ## Usage
-For v.0.1 and v.0.2, the usage is simple:
+For v.0.1 - v.0.3, the usage is simple:
 1. Start your DBMS (MySQL) service, if not running
 2. Start the Server of the project
 3. Alternatives
 * Start the NaiveJavaClient of the project (query results are in the OutputFiles folder for the server and ClientCache for the client)
 * Start the MainApp client in the gui package.
 Its functionalities include launching queries from a stored file and loading tsv files.
-* ... create a Client of your own
+* ... create a Client of your own (already having clients to work with interestingness and natural language queries)

 ## Credits and History

+### v.0.3 [2021 January]
+* D. Gkitsakis added the first v. of the natural language querying package (also: tests & clients) to allow the querying via natural language
+* E. Mouselli added the first v. of the interestingness package (also: tests & clients) to assess query interestingness

 ### v.0.2 [2018 August]
 P. Vassiliadis extended the engine with the generation of models for queries.
 Expansion of the GUI, the testing and refactorings also took place